dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2101.md

 When reviewing a macro, you may sometimes encounter a variable or function

-name that’s obviously pointing to some other piece of code.
+name that's obviously pointing to some other piece of code.
 Instead of scouring

 through all the modules to find where that function or variable name comes from,

 you can simply place your cursor on that function/variable name and press Shift+F2.

-As Figure 22-4 shows, you’re instantly teleported to the origin of that function or
+As Figure 22-4 shows, you're instantly teleported to the origin of that function or

 variable name.